 The trading price of our common stock has been subject to wide fluctuations in response to a variety of factors, some of which are beyond our control, including changes in foreign currency exchange rates, quarterly variations in our operating results, announcements by us or our competitors of new products or of significant clinical achievements, changes in market valuations of other similar companies in our industry and general market conditions.
-During the fiscal quarter ended September 28, 2019, the reported high and low closing prices of our common stock were \$4.43 and \$1.57.
+During the first fiscal quarter fiscal year 2020, the trading price of our common stock fluctuated from a low of \$1.40 per share to a high of \$3.64 per share.
 There can be no assurance that our common stock trading price will not suffer declines.
 Our common stock may experience an imbalance between supply and demand resulting from low trading volumes and therefore broad market fluctuations could have a significant impact on the market price of our common stock regardless of our performance.